vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

-producing `{ a = "wow"; b = "leni photo"; }` which more or less demonstrates that the solving of the left-hand operand was forced since the left-hand attribute `b` referenced attribute `a` within its containing set.
+producing `{ a = "wow"; b = "leni photo"; }` which more or less demonstrates that the solving of the left-hand operand was forced since the left-hand attribute `b` referenced attribute `a` within its containing attrset.
 In that case the merge seems to be performed after the left-hand operand is "solved".

 When we abstain from referencing attribute `a` in the left-hand operand as in